 All strains of cannabis derive from the Cannabaceae family of plants.
-Some experts consider that Cannabis indica and Cannabis sativa are the two main subspecies, although some people think they are separate species.
+Some experts consider that Cannabis indica and Cannabis sativa are the

 To create a strain, cultivators select a variety of traits to produce the effects they want.
 This is a similar process to how breeders create particular characteristics in dogs.

 People often describe cannabis strains as being indica, sativa, or hybrid.
 Hybrid refers to a strain created by combining both indica and sativa strains.

 |Afghan Kush, Hindu Kush, Green Kush, Purple Kush||Pure Cannabis indica|

 |Diesel Haze||Pure Cannabis sativa or Cannabis sativa hybrid|

 Many producers crossbreed cannabis plants to develop new strains with specific characteristics.
 Experts suggest that there are over

 One of the most important characteristics of a cannabis strain is the THC content.
 Some rules exist on naming each strain, but many producers do not name their products according to these rules.

 Despite these classifications,

 Experts suggest it is impossible to guess the composition of a cannabis plant by looking at its height, branching, or leaf appearance.